I get multiple emails and messages per day asking:

 So keep it simple!

-We’re going to pick 5 exercises and get really strong with those movements.
+We will pick 4 exercises and get really strong with those movements.

 This is the ENTIRE philosophy behind our Strength 101 series.

-Unless you’ve been strength training for years and know what you’re doing, we recommend that you pick a full-body routine that you can do 2-3 times a week.
+Unless you’ve been strength training for years and know what you’re doing, we recommend a full-body routine that you can do 2-3 times a week.

 You want a workout routine that has at least one exercise for your:

-I have a trick for you: by targeting compound movements that recruit multiple muscles at the same time, you can build a full-body routine that uses only four or five exercises.
+I have a trick for you: by targeting compound movements that recruit multiple muscles at the same time, you can build a full-body routine that uses only a handful of exercises.

 How’s THAT for efficiency!?!